 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities (ASU 2016-01).
 The standard amends certain aspects of recognition, measurement, presentation, and disclosure of financial assets and liabilities.
 ASU 2016-01 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
-We are currently evaluating the potential impact the adoption of ASU No. 2016-01 will have on our condensed consolidated financial statements, as well as available transition methods.
+The Partnership is currently evaluating the potential impact the adoption of ASU No. 2016-01 will have on our unaudited condensed consolidated financial statements, as well as available transition methods.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The update amends existing standards for accounting for leases by lesses, with accounting for leases by lessors remaining largely unchanged from current guidance.
-The update requires that lesses recognize a lease liability and a right of use asset for all leases (with the exception of short-term leases) at the commencement date of the lease and disclose key information about leasing arrangements.
+The update requires that lessees recognize a lease liability and a right of use asset for all leases (with the exception of short-term leases) at the commencement date of the lease and disclose key information about leasing arrangements.
 The update is effective for interim and annual periods beginning after December 15, 2018 and must be adopted using a modified retrospective transition.
 The ASU No. 2016-02 provides for certain practical expedients and early adoption is permitted.
-The Partnership is evaluating the potential impact the adoption of ASU No. 2016-02 will have on its condensed consolidated financial statements.
+The Partnership is evaluating the potential impact the adoption of ASU No. 2016-02 will have on its unaudited condensed consolidated financial statements.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation-Improvements to Employee Share-Based Payment Accounting (Topic 718), which involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, forfeiture calculations, and classification on the statement of cash flows.
-This ASU is effective for fiscal years beginning after December 15, 2016 including interim periods within that reporting period, however early adoption is permitted.
-The Partnership is currently evaluating the guidance to determine the Partnership's adoption method and the effect, if any, it will have on the Partnership's condensed consolidated financial statements.
+This ASU is effective for fiscal years beginning after December 15, 2016 including interim periods within that reporting period.
+The Partnership has adopted the guidance and there was no significant impact on the Partnership's unaudited condensed consolidated financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which is intended to improve financial reporting by requiring timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 This ASU requires an organization to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2019, and for interim periods therein.
 Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Partnership is evaluating the effect the standard will have on its condensed consolidated financial statements.
+The Partnership is evaluating the effect the standard will have on its unaudited condensed consolidated financial statements.